bkacjios/lua-mumble/README.md

 -- Add a user to whisper to
 mumble.voicetarget:addUser(mumble.user user)

+-- Return a table of all the users currently in the voicetarget Table users = mumble.voicetarget:getUsers()

+-- Structure
+-- Key:		index
+-- Value:	Number session
+Table channels = {
+	Number session,
+	Number session,
+	...
+}

 -- Sets the channel that is be shouted to mumble.voicetarget:setChannel(mumble.channel channel)